 Personal injury law covers many different incidents, but all revolve around another party’s negligence.
 If you are injured in an accident, and you think someone else is liable for the harm you have suffered, an attorney at Underwood Law Office can be there to handle your proceedings.

 A personal injury lawyer in Plano can help you and your family by negotiating with the at-fault party’s insurance company and taking your case to trial if necessary.
+We may be able to recover a fair and just settlement for you.
 You have enough to worry about with your recovery.
 You can rest assured knowing your attorney is working to protect your right to pursue compensation.

 Types of Personal Injury Claims We Represent